maxattack/Trinket/readme.md

 [Informal Twitter Devlog](https://twitter.com/xewlupus/status/1266125978939473921)

 Mostly an experiment in my own answer to entity-component sytem design.
-Different systems do their own natural bookkeeping, and are "glued together" with a sparseset data structure to represent opaque ObjectIDs mapped to different linears arrays with a lookup cost no worse than chasing two pointers.
+Different systems do their own natural bookkeeping, and are "glued together" with a sparseset data structure that maps ObjectIDs to linears arrays with a lookup cost no worse than chasing two pointers.

 This repository contains my original source, but I haven't included any prebuilt dependencies or gunky build scripts because I don't have the bandwidth to support them publicly, and didn't want to clutter up the commit history with infrastructure noise.